A Message from Our Leadership

 The Department of Obstetrics and Gynecology at BIDMC is seeking resident applicants who choose to make a difference.
-We are not looking for one uniform type of individual, but rather are seeking those with passion.
-Our residency training program prepares future obstetrician/gynecologists for a myriad of opportunities — research, public health, education, or clinical medicine.
-We seek to develop future leaders.
-In a continuing effort to improve resident education and patient care, BIDMC and the department of obstetrics and gynecology are fully committed to the national resident work hour guidelines.
-If you want to make a difference and you have the passion, please join us.
+We are not looking for one uniform type of individual, but rather are seeking those with passion and resiliency who are committed to providing humanistic care.
+Our training program prepares our residents to become leaders in their chosen roles.
+If you want to make a difference, become a superb clinician, and have the passion and grit to do so, we welcome you to join us.

 Huma Farid, MD, Associate Program Director